bolkedebruin/rdpgw/README.md

 RDPGW aims to provide a full open source replacement for MS Remote Desktop Gateway, including access policies.

-## Multi Factor Authentication (MFA)
-RDPGW provides multi factor authentication out of the box with OpenID Connect integration.
-Thus you can integrate your remote desktops with Keycloak, Okta, Google, Azure, Apple or Facebook if you want.

 ## Security

-__NOTE__: rdogw now supports PAM authentication as well if you configure it to use 'local' authentication.
-Further documentation pending.

-RDPGW wants to be secure when you set it up from the beginning.
-It does this by having OpenID Connect integration enabled by default.
-Cookies are encrypted and signed on the client side relying on [Gorilla Sessions](https://www.gorillatoolkit.org/pkg/sessions).
+RDPGW wants to be secure when you set it up from the start.
+It supports several authentication mechanisms such as OpenID Connect, Kerberos and PAM.

+Technically, cookies are encrypted and signed on the client side relying on [Gorilla Sessions](https://www.gorillatoolkit.org/pkg/sessions).
 PAA tokens (gateway access tokens) are generated and signed according to the JWT spec by using [jwt-go](https://github.com/dgrijalva/jwt-go) signed with a 256 bit HMAC.

+### Multi Factor Authentication (MFA)
+RDPGW provides multi-factor authentication out of the box with OpenID Connect integration.
+Thus you can integrate your remote desktops with Keycloak, Okta, Google, Azure, Apple or Facebook if you want.

+### Security requirements

+Several security requirements are stipulated by the client that is connecting to it and some are enforced by the gateway.
+The client requires that the server's TLS certificate is valid and that it is signed by a trusted authority.
+In addition, the common name in the certificate needs to match the DNS hostname of the gateway.
+If these requirements are not met the client will refuse to connect.

+The gateway has several security phases.
+In the authentication phase the client's credentials are verified.
+Depending the authentication mechanism used, the client's credentials are verified against an OpenID Connect provider, Kerberos or a local PAM service.

+If OpenID Connect is used the user will need to connect to a webpage provided by the gateway to authenticate, which in turn will redirect the user to the OpenID Connect provider.
+If the authentication is successful the browser will download a RDP file with temporary credentials that allow the user to connect to the gateway by using a remote desktop client.

+If Kerberos is used the client will need to have a valid ticket granting ticket (TGT).
+The gateway will proxy the TGT request to the KDC.
+Therefore, the gateway needs to be able to connect to the KDC and a krb5.conf file needs to be provided.
+The proxy works without the need for an RDP file and thus the client can connect directly to the gateway.

+If local authentication is used the client will need to provide a username and password that is verified against PAM.
+This requires, to ensure privilege separation, that ```rdpgw-auth``` is also running and a valid PAM configuration is provided per typical configuration.

-Hosts provided by the user are verified against what was provided by the server.
-Finally, the client's ip address needs to match the one it obtained the token with.
+Finally, RDP hosts that the client wants to connect to are verified against what was provided by / allowed by the server.
+Next to that the client's ip address needs to match the one it obtained the gateway token with if using OpenID Connect.
+Due to proxies and NAT this is not always possible and thus can be disabled.
+However, this is a security risk.

+### Mixing authentication mechanisms

+RDPGW allows you to mix authentication mechanisms in case functionally possible.
+PAM and Kerberos can be used together, but OpenID Connect can only be used by itself.

 ## How to build & install